I Still Have Questions!

 Yes!
 As long as you meet the eligibility criteria, you can apply to any Summer Employment Opportunities positions, regardless of how many summers you may have worked there or in a similar area.

 Yes, successful applicants are responsible for their own housing arrangements.
 Some parks have limited staff accommodations that are available to student Park Rangers.
-A list of the specific parks will be available here in January 2015.
+Check out the list of Provincial Parks with Staff Housing for Park Ranger positions.

 The Summer Employment Opportunities program does not provide reimbursement of relocation costs.
 Students should only apply to positions where they are confident they will find accommodations.